fbpx

 Pigments: Pigments found in this division are Chlorophyll a, c, β-carotene and several xanthophylls as accessory pigments are also present.

-Plastid organization: Three thylakoids or stack present in plastid organization of the photosynthetic plants.
+Plastid organization: Three thylakoids or stacks are present in the plastid organization of the photosynthetic plants.

-Storage product: Storage product of this divisions is Starch, α-1,4-glucan (oil in some species).
+Storage product: The storage product of this division is Starch, α-1,4-glucan (oil in some species).
 Starch remains stored outside the chloroplast.

-Flagella: Two unequal flagella are present; one of them is trailing and the other one is girdling (apically inserted).
+Flagella: Two unequal flagella are present; one is trailing and the other is girdling (apically inserted).

 Members of Pyrrhophyta.
 Source: slidetodoc